 Day 16: Weavings

 A different way to approach chest harnesses is to start with a diagonal line across the chest.
 As additional diagonal lines add up and cross each other, a weaving pattern can emerge.
-This type of structure have a different aesthetic and apply force on the body in a unique way.
+This type of structure has a different aesthetic and applies force on the body in a unique way.

-Weaving is a technique used in textile to create flat surface by alternating going over and under when lines cross perpendicularly.
+Weaving is a technique used in textile to create a flat surface by alternating going over and under when lines cross perpendicularly.
 The friction between the ropes in the weaving creates a structural element but it behaves very differently from compacted frictions.
-Individually the ropes can move, but their combined effect creates something more and more solid as more rope are added just like a piece of fabric.
+Individually the ropes can move, but their combined effect creates something more and more solid as more ropes are added just like the threads in a piece of fabric.

-Create your own harness, pick a diagonal starting point and make your own weaving pattern.
+Pick a diagonal starting point and create your own chest harness design with a weaving pattern.

-- Each rope of the weaving are at equal distance from each other
+- Each rope of the weaving is at an equal distance from each other.

 - Is the tie symmetric?

-- Pull on the tie in different direction to measure it’s solidity
+- Pull on the tie in different directions to measure its solidity.

 Inspirations and Resources